Rogers Counseling LLC

 Individual Counseling

-I am also a certified NARM™ Master Therapist.
-The NeuroAffective Relational Model (NARM) focuses on addressing attachment, relational, developmental, cultural, and intergenerational trauma by examining the patterns that contribute to lifelong emotional and physical symptoms and relationship challenges.
-These patterns, often unconscious, deeply affect our sense of self, emotions, body, behavior, and relationships.
-By systematically working with these fragmented and disorganized aspects of the self, NARM provides powerful tools for healing complex trauma.
+I am a certified NARM™ Master Therapist.
+The NeuroAffective Relational Model (NARM) focuses on addressing attachment and trauma by examining patterns that contribute to enduring emotional and physical symptoms and relationship challenges.
+These patterns can profoundly impact our sense of self, emotions, body, behavior, and relationships.

 Couples and Family Counseling